itjn-ru/frame_forge/README.md

 ```

 Output preview - how the page looks
-Make sure to specify screen size from [enum ScreenSizeEnum]
+Make sure to specify screen size from [ScreenSizeEnum]
 ```dart
 LayoutBuilder(
     builder: (context, constraints) {